43. PTP Client Sample Application

 • Only the PTP v2 protocol is supported.

-• Only the slave clock is implemented.
+• Only the time receiver clock is implemented.

 43.2.
 How the Application Works